jorisheijkant/predict-paid-parking/README.md

 ## N.B.

-- Most info about the script and how it works is in the
+- Most info about the script and how it works is in the script file (`predict_parking.py`).
 - Spoiler alert: the model will probably assign great importance to urbanization.
 Please note that this indicator is reversed in the data.
 [A low number means high urbanization](https://www.cbs.nl/nl-nl/onze-diensten/methoden/begrippen/stedelijkheid--van-een-gebied--).